-With profound compassion and lyricism, Pipeline propels an urgent conversation to the fore.
+With profound compassion and lyricism, Pipeline propels an urgent conversation about the school-to-prison pipeline to the fore.
 Every parent, every educator — everyone who is invested in the life of a child and their community — needs to see Pipeline.

 Produced in partnership with Equal Justice Initiative.

 “Pipeline is an emotionally harrowing, ethically ambiguous drama that raises barbed questions about class, race, parental duty, and the state of American education.” – Variety

 TORÉE ALEXANDRE (Jasmine) is ecstatic to re- turn to ASF in this necessary production of Pipe- line.
 Torée received her B.F.A. in Acting from Point Park University, and has been in As You Like It here at ASF, Marvel’s Luke Cage, Oz Rodriguez’s Vampires vs. The Bronx, and most recently understudied Jackie Sibblies Drury’s Fairview at Theatre for a New Audience.
 Torée would like to thank God, the cast/crew of Pipeline, her grandmother and sister for their undying support, her friends, and Amber.
 Torée dedicates this to her mother.